BernardasJuzumas/spiketech_assignment/README.md

 > docker-compose up
 ```

 2. Localhost leads to OpenAPI specification of the api.
 All the api function calls are available through /rpc/{function name} path.
 You should see the paths visible in the spec.

-3. All endpoints produce OK(HTTP 200) response if successful or a payload with an error if they are not.
+3. All endpoints produce OK(HTTP 200) response if successful or a payload with an exception if they are not.

 ## Assignment